How to Install a Heated Driveway (Concrete)

-The versatile ClearZone radiant heating system can be installed in existing driveways as well as for new heated driveways.
-If you are repaving your existing asphalt driveway, then you can easily retrofit your driveway with radiant heat.
-The cable is laid over the original layer of asphalt and secured with clips and nails.
+The versatile ClearZone radiant heating system can be installed in existing driveways as well as new driveway construction.
+If you are repaving your existing asphalt driveway then you can easily retrofit your driveway with radiant heat.
+The cable is laid over the original layer of asphalt and secured.
 Then new asphalt is hand shoveled onto the existing driveway and cable.
-The ClearZone cable should be embedded in an least 1-inch of asphalt.
-The Warmzone ClearZone system is simple to install and provides top, fully-automated performance for heating asphalt driveways.
+The ClearZone cable should be embedded in an least 1½-2 inches of asphalt.
+The Warmzone ClearZone system is simple to install and provides reliable, fully-automated performance for heating asphalt driveways.

 Installing Radiant Heat Under Brick Pavers